I think you’ll agree with me that taking lecture notes can be frustrating. Often teachers talk too fast. You end up unable to keep detailed notes.

 Teachers love to see that you’ve read the same sources as them, and gone into depth and detail on those sources.

-In other words, the researched presented on the slides is what your teacher considers the creme-de-la-creme of information on the topic.
+In other words, the research presented on the slides is what your teacher considers the creme-de-la-creme of information on the topic.

-You should therefore make sure that whenever a teacher mentions a theory, theorist or key paper, that this goes into your notes.
+You should therefore make sure that whenever a teacher mentions a theory, theorist, or key paper, this goes into your notes.